rnbrietzke10/coding-quiz-app/proposal.md

 Users sign up, once signed up they will be taken to their home dashboard where they can search for quizzes and/or study groups.

-Logged in users will be able to create quizzes and study groups.
+Logged-in users will be able to create quizzes and study groups.
 They can invite people to join their study groups via email or group code.